eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/subscriber/dataReader/createDataReader.rst

  * The :ref:`dds_layer_subscriber_dataReaderQos` describing the behavior of the DataReader.
    If the provided value is :class:`DATAREADER_QOS_DEFAULT`, the value of the :ref:`dds_layer_defaultDataReaderQos` is used.
+   If the provided value is :class:`DATAREADER_QOS_USE_TOPIC_QOS`, the values of the default QoS and the provided TopicQoS are used, whereby any policy that is set on the TopicQoS overrides the corresponding policy on the default QoS.

 Optional arguments are: